OmkarAcharekar/ChatValve/README.md

   -  It keep users active within the app and inform them when new messages have arrived or someone comes online.

 * Messages
-  - Users can send various type of messages like Audio Message,Text Messages ,Images and can also see user online status.
+  - Users can send various type of messages like Audio Message,Text Messages ,Images, Emoji's, Gif etc and can also see user online status and  also have statuses (delivered/failed/seen/edited) and options of reply, delete, forward.

+* Online Status
+  - User  can see online status and  also  statuses of messages (delivered/failed/seen/edited).

+* Payments
+  - Provides the ability to receive and send payments to your contacts from your wallet.

+* Self-destructing messages
+  - User can set messages to self-destruct as soon as they’re read, or after a certain time period (between an hour and 30 days)

+* Backup to Google drive
+  - User can see backups of chat messages in Google Drive.

 # Encryption and Description 📖